Old3n/ML-Diabetes-prediction/README.md

-Predicting diabetes using logistic regression and pandas
-this project does not save the trained model u
+Predicting diabetes using logistic regression and pandas. this project does not save the trained model.